-Reducing the impacts of grazing activities, and supporting work to improve habitat quality in grassland ecosystems is likely to benefit a range of other grassland species, and thus biodiversity in general, through improving the quality and extent of grassland habitat.
+Supporting work to improve habitat quality in grassland ecosystems is likely to benefit a range of other grassland species, and thus biodiversity in general, through improving the quality and extent of grassland habitat.
 Furthermore, the plains-wanderer distribution significantly overlaps with the critically endangered 'Natural Grasslands of the Murray Valley Plains' ecological community, thus efforts to improve habitat quality for the plains-wanderer in this region are likely to have a positive effect on this grassland community.